Russia taking ‘operational pause’ in Ukraine, analysts say

 Even as the fighting continued, the British Defense Ministry said it thinks Russia’s military is “reconstituting” its forces.
 A ministry intelligence assessment issued Thursday said the heavy shelling along the front line in Donetsk is likely intended to secure previous Russian gains.

-The British ministry noted a new law under consideration the Russian parliament to give the government special economic powers amid the war.
+The British ministry noted a new law under consideration by the Russian parliament to give the government special economic powers amid the war.

 The law would allow “Russia to avoid acknowledging it is engaged in a war or its failure to overcome Ukraine’s military that was outnumbered and outgunned,” the ministry said.

+The Russian ship Zhibek Zholy was allowed to leave Turkey’s Black Sea coast after Turkish authorities briefly detained it at Ukraine’s request.
+Ukraine summoned the ambassador to complain about the “unacceptable situation.”

+Turkey, with its Bosporus Strait, is a key transit route for shipping out of the Black Sea.
+Ukraine has sought to pressure Ankara to stop Russian shipments of its grain, a vital source of revenue.

-Jon Gambrell in Lyiv, Ukraine, and Cara Anna in Kharkiv, Ukraine, contributed to this story.
+Jon Gambrell in Lviv, Ukraine, and Cara Anna in Kharkiv, Ukraine, contributed to this story.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine